yashaswini66/Image-segmentation-by-clustering/README.md

 # Image-segmentation-by-clustering
 Image segmentation by clustering is a technique where an image is divided into meaningful segments (or clusters) based on pixel characteristics such as color, intensity, or texture.
 The goal is to group similar pixels together while separating different regions in the image.

+Image segmentation by clustering is a process of dividing an image into multiple meaningful regions based on the similarity of pixels.
+Clustering algorithms group pixels with similar attributes into clusters without requiring explicit labels or training data.
+These attributes can include color intensity, texture, spatial location, or other features derived from the image.

+Why Use Clustering for Image Segmentation?
+Unsupervised Learning: Clustering doesn’t require labeled data.
+Flexibility: It can work with various types of data and features.
+Automation: Automatically identifies groups of similar pixels, reducing manual intervention.

 Steps for Image Segmentation Using Clustering
 # Preprocessing the Image: